Development Workflow

 - OpenSpec tracks the change proposal, requirements, design notes, and implementation checklist.

-- Git commits / PRs are the implementation evidence.
+.planning/+/gsd:*commands) tracks phase and plan execution state — what’s been researched, discussed, planned, executed, and verified. - Git commits / PRs are the implementation evidence.

 This is meant to improve traceability, not create process theater.
 If the workflow becomes bureaucratic sludge, scale it back.